VH-Lab/NDI-matlab/README.md

 - Experiment: A collection of measurements and analysis that are associated with one experimental session.
 A "study" usually consists of several experiments.

-- Epoch: An episode of time during which data from a device is acquired.
+- Epoch: An episode of time during which data from a iodevice is acquired.
 Each epoch consists of an interval of time between when a data acquisition device was switched on to acquire data and when it was switched off.
 An epoch on one device may or may not correspond to epochs from other devices, and synchronization can be managed by NSD_CLOCK.

 ## Description of software objects that impliment the framework:

-- nsd_device: A software object that reads data from files created by hardware data acquisition devices
+- nsd_iodevice: A software object that reads data from files created by hardware data acquisition devices

 - nsd_filetree: A file organizing class that traverses any file structure to identify the data files associated with each epoch